stejesh/distributed-frontera/docs/source/topics/quickstart.rst

 - Kafka,
 - HBase.

-These can be setup locally, no specific tuning is needed.
+These can be set up locally, no specific tuning is needed.
 Also you need to have installed Python 2.7+, Scrapy, Frontera and Distributed Frontera libraries.

 Frontera installation